Using PACLOG options

 When you write the processed log data sets to disk, you can choose to compress the data by using the COMPRESS option.

 COMPRESS provides a high degree of data compression and uses the BMC Software XCA technology.
-COMPRESS syntax is described on Disk options.
+COMPRESS syntax is described on Disk option descriptions.

 If you already have DASD hardware compression enabled, do not use the COMPRESS option.
 If you need to determine whether you have DASD hardware compression installed on your system, contact your DASD hardware provider.